-The monitoring program must consist of both surface water and groundwater components.
-Some of these are already being implemented, including the annual sampling of the Santa Ana River, Reach 3 at Prado Dam by Regional Board staff (see Chapter 4 and below).
-Certain agencies have committed to conduct monitoring of specific water bodies as part of their "maximum benefit" proposals (see Section VI., Maximum Benefit Implementation Plans for Salt Management, below).
-The N/TDS Task Force members, and other parties as appropriate, will be required to propose a comprehensive monitoring program that would integrate these existing commitments with other monitoring recommendations.
-These parties will be required to implement this program upon approval by the Regional Board.
+The monitoring program, approved by the Regional Board in 2005 (Resolution No. R8-2005-0063) consists of both surface water and groundwater components.
+SCertain agencies have also committed to conduct monitoring of specific water bodies as part of their "maximum benefit" proposals (see Section VI., Maximum Benefit Implementation Plans for Salt Management, below).
+The N/TDS Task Force members, and other parties as appropriate, are required to implement these approved monitoring programs.

 A. Surface Water Monitoring Program Requirements for TDS and Nitrogen

 Implementation of a surface water monitoring program is needed to determine compliance with the nitrogen and TDS objectives of the Santa Ana River, and thereby, the effectiveness of the wasteload allocations.
 It is also needed to provide data required to evaluate the effects of surface water discharges on affected groundwater management zones.
-In particular, data are needed to confirm the validity of the 50% nitrogen loss coefficient that will be applied in regulating discharges to that part of Reach 3 of the River that overlies the Chino South groundwater management zone (see Section III.B.3., Nitrogen loss coefficients).

 As discussed in Chapter 4, the Basin Plan specifies baseflow TDS and total nitrogen objectives for Reach 3 of the River.
 For Reach 2, a TDS objective based on a five- year moving average of the annual TDS concentration is specified.
 Use of this moving average allows the effects of wet and dry years to be integrated over the five- year period and reflects the actual long-term quality of water recharged by Orange County Water District downstream of Prado Dam.

 The Basin Plan specifies a monitoring program to determine compliance with the Reach 3 baseflow objectives at Prado Dam (see Chapter 4).
-As noted above, Regional Board staff conducts this program on an annual basis.
-Measurement of baseflow quality, rather than the quality of flows in Reach 2, has long been used to indicate the effects of recharge of Santa Ana River flows on Orange County groundwater.
+As noted above, Regional Board staff undertakes and supervises this program on an annual basis.
+Measurement of baseflow quality at below Prado Dam, rather than the quality of flows in Reach 2, has long been used to indicate the effects of recharge of Santa Ana River flows on Orange County groundwater.
 The efficacy of this approach was evaluated as part of the 2004 update of the TDS/nitrogen management plan in the Basin Plan.
-Insufficient data were available to draw a direct correlation between the long-term TDS and nitrogen quality of River flows at Prado Dam and that of affected Orange County groundwater.
-However, the conclusion drawn was that reliance on the Reach 3 baseflow objectives to protect Orange County groundwater, and the existing monitoring program designed to measure compliance, is adequate.
+At that time, insufficient data were available to draw a direct correlation between the long-term TDS and nitrogen quality of River flows at Prado Dam and that of affected Orange County groundwater.
+However, the conclusion drawn was that reliance on the Reach 3 baseflow objectives to protect Orange County groundwater, and the existing monitoring program designed to measure compliance, is adequate unless and the Regional Board elects to adopt a different approach if and when better data becomes available.

-In addition to this baseflow sampling program and the surface water monitoring commitments associated with certain agencies' "maximum benefit" programs, the comprehensive monitoring program to be proposed and implemented by the Task Force members, and other agencies as appropriate, must include an evaluation of compliance with the TDS and nitrogen objectives for Reaches 2, 4 and 5 of the Santa Ana River.
-Compliance with the Reach 2 TDS objective can be determined by evaluation of data collected by the Santa Ana River Watermaster, Orange County Water District, the United States Geological Survey, and others.
+In addition to this baseflow sampling program and the surface water monitoring commitments associated with certain agencies' "maximum benefit" programs, the comprehensive monitoring program implemented by the Task Force members, and other agencies as appropriate, includes an evaluation of compliance with the TDS and nitrogen objectives for Reaches 2, 3, 4 and 5 of the Santa Ana River.
+Compliance with these objectives is determined by evaluation of data collected by the Regional Board staff, Santa Ana River Watermaster, Orange County Water District, the United States Geological Survey, and others.

 Surface water monitoring program requirements for TDS and nitrogen are as follows: